awslabs/multi-model-server/examples/tesnorflow_c_handler/README.md

 Here is the example [handler](handler.py).

 3. Create a MAR file
 Use model-archiver utility to create a MAR file using handler.py.
+The handler uses [mobilenet model](https://storage.googleapis.com/mobilenet_v2/checkpoints/mobilenet_v2_1.4_224.tgz).
+However you can use any other TensorFlow model.
 If you want to ship the model to different machine.
 Either ensure that you install "tf_c_inference" using step 1 or ship the .so file to that machine and ensure it's in python path.command

 ## Details about pybind code: